Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Results

 \section{Results}

-We explore whether jet morphologies (FR I \& II), excitation class (HERG \& LERG), and radio extent (compact to giant) reflect specific XRB spectral states through inspecting their placement on the HID.
+We explored whether jet morphologies (FR I and II), excitation class (HERG and LERG), and radio extent (compact to giant) reflect specific XRB spectral states through inspecting their placement on the HID.

-In Figures \ref{fig:hid_fr}-\ref{fig:hid_ext} we display smoothed Gaussian KDE contours enclosing 68\% of the data points to guide the eye.
-These contours are created using \verb|scipy.stats.kde.gaussian_kde| which is a representation of a kernel-density estimate using Gaussian kernels (i.e. a KDE using a mixture model with each point represented as its own Gaussian component).

-Additionally in Figures \ref{fig:hid_fr}-\ref{fig:hid_ext}, we compare AGN with the aforementioned radio properties to the two comparison samples described in \S\ref{sect:comparison_samples}.
-The solid black outlined and/or blue filled contour is the smoothed KDE distribution of the \xmm\ comparison sample and the dashed-dotted outlined and/or grey filled contour is the smoothed KDE distribution of the BASS comparison sample.
+In Figs. \ref{fig:hid_fr}-\ref{fig:hid_ext} we display smoothed Gaussian kernel density estimation (KDE) contours that enclose 68\% of the data points to guide the eye.
+These contours were created using \verb|scipy.stats.kde.gaussian_kde|, which is a representation of a kernel-density estimate using Gaussian kernels (i.e., a KDE using a mixture model with each point represented as its own Gaussian component).
+Additionally, in these figures we compare AGNs with the aforementioned radio properties to the two comparison samples described in Sect. \ref{sect:comparison_samples}, showing the smoothed KDE distribution of the \xmm\ comparison sample and the smoothed KDE distribution of the BASS comparison sample.

-In Figures \ref{fig:edd_fr}-\ref{fig:hid_ext}, we also display the mean error in the lower left-hand corner of the plots.
+In Figs. \ref{fig:hid_fr}, \ref{fig:hid_hl}, \ref{fig:hid_fr_hl}, and \ref{fig:hid_ext} we also display the mean error in the lower-left-hand corner of the plots.
 This uncertainty reflects the propagation of the error of the X-ray and UV fluxes.
 We note that this error does not include uncertainty in $\Gamma$.
 The mean error excludes those that do not have errors in the X-ray flux in the original radio catalog.